Moving Away from Finland

 According to Finnish legislation you must submit a notification of move, i.e. an official change of address, if you move permanently into a new home or if your temporary stay at another address is longer than three months.
 The notification can be made at the earliest one month in advance, and at the latest within a week following your move.

-The easiest way to submit a notification of move is to use Posti's 24-hour online service (see below).
-To make the online notification you will need Internet Bank access codes, an ID card or a Posti username & password.
-You can also submit the notification of move by filling in the form that you can pick up at post office or local register office.
+The easiest ways to submit a notification of move are to use Posti's 24-hour online service or the DVV's online service (see below).
+To make the online notification you will need Internet bank access codes, an ID card or a Posti username & password.
+You can also submit the notification of move by filling in the form that you can pick up at the post office or local DVV office.

-Double submission: When you submit a notification of move at Posti, "your details will be updated simultaneously on the Population Information System maintained by the local register offices as well as the register of Posti".
+Double submission: When you submit a notification of move at Posti, "your details will be updated simultaneously on the Population Information System maintained by the DVV as well as the register of Posti".
 All well and good, and chances are that everything would be fine.
 If you absolutely know you will never return to Finland you can probably leave it at that.

-If there's any chance you might want to come back one day I suggest submitting a separate notification of move to the Local Register Office; it's best to be doubly sure that the i's are doted and the t's are crossed.
-The Local Register Office work alongside Maistraatti in these matters, and you don't want mistakes with them when it comes to residence permits etc. Even Posti writes at their site "You may notify a change of address to Posti and/or the Local Register Office."
+If there's any chance you might want to come back one day I suggest submitting a separate notification of move to the DVV; it's best to be doubly sure that the i's are dotted and the t's are crossed; you don't want a mistake with the DVV when it comes to future residence permits etc. Even Posti writes at their site "You may notify a change of address to Posti and/or the Digital and Population Data Services Agency (DVV)."